The RoboSense Challenge 2025

 Resource Link Description

-Baseline Model Pre-trained Checkpoint GeoText-1652 baseline model weights
+Baseline Model Pre-Trained Checkpoint GeoText-1652 baseline model weights

-Evaluation Server CodaLab Online evaluation platform
+Evaluation Server (Phase 1) CodaLab Platform 1 Online evaluation platform

 📖 References